Integrated Prenatal Screening: About These Tests

 Why are these tests done?

-These tests are done to find out the chance that your baby has a birth defect.
+These tests are done to find out the chance that the fetus has certain birth defects or genetic conditions.

 What are the tests?